High-Multiplicity Fair Allocation Using Parametric Integer Linear Programming: Conclusion

 \section{Conclusion}

-We described a somewhat new usage of Parametric ILPs in fixed dimension in the design of parameterized algorithms, enabling to significantly improve a previous fixed-parameter tractability result.
-To the best of our knowledge, we are the first to model (solve) the negation of a given instance to obtain a solution to the original one.
-We hope that this approach might lead to new results in parameterized algorithms.
-Naturally, we would like to see many more applications of PILP in algorithm design.
+We described a somewhat new usage of Parametric ILPs in fixed dimension in the design of parameterized algorithms, enabling to improve a previous fixed-parameter tractability result.
+To the best of our knowledge, we are the first to model (and solve) the negation of a given instance to obtain a solution to the original in the context of parameterized complexity.
+Thus, we believe to have contributed to the, recently gaining increased attention (see, for example, a survey by Gaven\v{c}iak et al.~\cite{GKK22}), understanding of how the theory of integer (linear) programming impacts the theory of parameterized complexity.
+We hope our approach leads to further new results in parameterized algorithms, including applications beyond social choice.

-Remarkably, our approach can be used with numerous other problem variants that aim at finding efficient fair allocations.
-Indeed, it turns out that our technique can be applied to the \EFProblem problem~\cite{BredereckKKN19}, which is a more general variant of the \EEFAllocationProblem where Pareto-efficiency is replaced by some efficiency notion~\ensuremath{\mathcal{E}} and envy-freeness is replaced by some fairness notion~\ensuremath{\mathcal{F}}.
-More precisely, we can show fixed-parameter tractability for \EEFAllocationProblem parameterized by the number~$n$ of agents and the number~$m$ of item types for various efficiency and fairness notions.
-Besides relaxed notions of Pareto-efficiency (e.g.,\ where one only cares about being dominated by similar allocations) or relaxed envy-freeness such as EF1~\cite{BKV18,CKMPSW16,LMMS04} or EFX~\cite{CKMPSW16,PM18}, this includes also generalizations of these concepts such as group Pareto-efficiency~\cite{AW18} or graph envy-freeness~\cite{BKN18} or somewhat related fairness concepts such as MaxiMinShare~\cite{Bud11,PW14}.

-Summarizing, with our technique we can show that \EFProblem is fixed-parameter tractable for $n+m$ even if item multiplicities and utilities are binary encoded when \begin{itemize}[topsep=0pt] \item $\mathcal{E}$ is a combination of (graph/group) Pareto-efficiency, and \item $\mathcal{F}$ is a combination of (graph/group) EF, (graph) EF1, (graph) EFX, Maxi\-Min, or MaxiMinShare. \end{itemize} We refer to our previous work~\cite{BredereckKKN19} on how to model these notions within the ILP framework.
+Our work also brings up new challenges and highlights the importance of some yet unexplored research directions, mostly in the area of empirical study of efficient and fair allocations of indivisible items.

+First of all, given a practically applicable implementation~\citep{BFKKR21} of the approach of~Bredereck et al.~\cite{BredereckKKN19}, it appears valuable to pursue an empirical study of our approach as well.
+It is not uncommon that algorithms with appealing (worst-case) computational complexity guarantees do not perform that well when applied to real-life instances.
+Hence, designing an implementation of our method and comparing it against the existing methods of computing efficient and fair allocations is a necessary step in judging the usability of our study in practice.

+Performing computational experiments is a natural next step to gain additional insights into the problem nature (like, a sharp phase transition in the existence of efficient envy-free allocations reported by~Dickerson et al.~\cite{DGKPS14}).
+Offering a next tool in the algorithmic toolbox for seeking fair allocations, we also highlight the need for further efforts towards obtaining realistic data or, at least, designing diversified synthetic models of generating allocation instances.
+By now, to the best of our knowledge, except for the relatively small dataset of real-world data from the website spliddit.org~\citep{GP14} and two very simple synthetic models by~Dickerson et al.~\cite{DGKPS14}, such data is lacking.
+Our method might not only turn out to be useful in spotting new phenomena of fair allocation instances, but might also well complement other existing methods to form a robust framework for finding fair and efficient allocations.